Worpaaja/mscthesis/README.md

-# This the repository for my masters thesis at University of Oulu
+# This the repository for my Master's thesis at University of Oulu

 Remember to set privileges to scripts with chmod +x <script.sh>.

-masterscript.sh has been created so that cloning the repo and running install.sh should be enough to start all scripts in a sequence.

 ## HOW TO USE
 1) clone or download repo